ilonadem/blobgsn/README.md

  <br>
   Spawning a blob in the middle of the scene.
 </p>

+## Limitations and Future Work
+These results are quite exciting, but there are several future avenues of investigations that would be interesting.
+The first would be to perturb our blobs during training, which produced favorable results in the BlobGAN paper, and we anticipate might improve things in our case as well.
+Additionally, we note that the trained blobs end up being roughly the same size as the rooms themselves; we expect that increasing the amount of blobs will result in blobs that represent objects within the rooms themselves.

+Another interesting investigation would be sizes other than gaussian blobs.
+Most objects in the room are not spherical, but the circular nature of this mid-level representation sometimes results in circular room artifacts.
+It would be interesting to see what training on n-gons or rectangles might look like.
+Additionally, considering a tri-plane structure (three ground plans) or 3D Gaussian Blobs might ipmprove the model further.
+InstantNGP and TensoRF also present new paradigms of model training that are much faster and comparably convergent, which would also be promising as a substitute for the MiP NeRF currently used in BlobGSN.

+The results above are from the Replica dataset, which is relatively small (~18 scenes), and it would be interesting to train the model on bigger and more diverse scenes in which there is more variety in objects and scales.
+The immedeate next step for this would be testing on a Boston Dataset generated using GoogleEarth Studio.

+An interesting extension of this work would be to examine what the blobs are learning further, and even explore the question of what sort of blobs could be learned from a pre-trained nerf (inverse BlobGSN).
+The mid-level nature of the blob representation also opens up exciting questions in the realm of suprevised learning -- the blobs learn to identify and represent objects on their own without any human supervision.

 ## Datasets
 We use the Replica and Vizdoom datasets provided by the Generative Scene Networks authors.
 They contain scenes and sequences of rgb and depths frames, along with camera parameters.